-Delaware

-(State or other jurisdiction of incorporation or organization)

-1201 South 2 nd Street Milwaukee, Wisconsin (Address of principal executive offices)

-Registrant's telephone number, including area code: +1 (414) 382-2000

-Securities registered pursuant to Section 12(b) of the Act :

-Name of each exchange on which registered 116 New York Stock Exchange

-Common Stock, \$1 Par Value

-Title of each class

-Securities registered pursuant to Section 12(g) of the Act: None

-Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes 🗹 No 🗌

-Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes 🗆 No 🗹

-Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes 🗹 No 🗆

-Indicate by check mark whether the registrant has submitted electronically and posted on its corporate Web site, if any, every Interactive Data File required to be submitted and posted pursuant to Rule 405 of Regulation S-T during the preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗹 No 🗌

-Indicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K is not contained herein, and will not be contained, to the best of registrant's knowledge, in definitive proxy or information statements incorporated by reference in Part III of this Form 10-K or any amendment to this Form 10-K. 🗆

-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
-See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
-(Check one):

-Large Accelerated Filer $\mathbf{\nabla}$ Accelerated Filer Non-accelerated Filer \Box (Do not check if smaller reporting company) Smaller Reporting Company Emerging Growth Company

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \Box No \square

-The aggregate market value of registrant's voting stock held by non-affiliates of registrant on March 31, 2017 was approximately \$19.9 billion .

-128,502,915 shares of registrant's Common Stock, par value \$1 per share, were outstanding on October 31, 2017.
+(I.R.S.
+Employer

+іпсогроганоп or organization) iaentification No.) th 2 nd Street 53204 Milwaukee, Wisconsin 53204 s of principal executive offices) (Zip Code) Pagistrant's to lephone number, including area code: Registi ant s te +1 (414) 382-2000 Securities register red pursuant to Section 12(b) of the Act: Title of each class Name of each exchange on which registe ered Common Stock, \$1 Par Value New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the re gistrant is a well-known seasoned issue er, as defined in Rule 405 of the Securities Act.
+Yes 🗹 No 🗆 Indicate by check mark if the re egistrant is not required to file reports pu ursuant to Section 13 or Section 15(d) of the Act.
+Yes $\square$ No $\square$ is required to be filed by Section 13 or 15(d) of the Securities Exchired to file such reports), and (2) has been subject to such filing requ = cally every Interactive Data File required to be submitted pursuant to was required to submit such files).
+Yes $\square$ No $\square$ Rule 405 of Regulation S-T , 1 1 o Item 405 of Regulation S-K is not contained herein, and will not rated by reference in Part III of this Form 10-K or any amendment to t · · r, an accelerated filer, a non-accelerated filer, smaller reporting compa aller reporting company," and "emerging growth company" in Rule 12 Large Accelerated Filer otag Accelerated Filer Non-accelerated Filer Smaller Reporting Company Emerging Growth Company y, indicate by check mark if the registrar ed pursuant to Section 13(a) of the Exch at has elected not to use the extended transition period for complying value Act. $\Box$ vith any new or revised Indicate by check mark whether the registrant is a shell company (as de efined in Rule 12b-2 of the Act).
+Yes $\square$ No $\square$ CC C filiates of registrant on March 29, 2018 was approximately \$21.7 billion on .
+120 684 079 shares of registrant t's Common Stock par value \$1 per sha are were outstanding on October 31, 2018
-DOCUMENTS INCORPORATED BY REFERENCE

-Certain information contained in the Proxy Statement for the Annual Meeting of Shareowners of registrant to be held on February 6, 2018 is incorporated by reference into Part III hereof.
+DOCUMENTS INCORPORATED BY REFERENCECertain information contained in the Proxy Statement for the Annual Meeting of Shareowners of registrant to be held on February 5, 2019 is incorporated by reference